m4ttsch/omscs-notes-notes/operating-systems/virtualization.md

 ![](https://assets.omscs.io/notes/A320790E-26BD-4370-8B87-47E08D04FA9C.png)

 One issue with this model concerns devices.
 According to the model, the hypervisor must manage all possible devices.
-In order words, device manufacturers now have to provide device drivers not just for different operating systems, but also for different hypervisors.
+In other words, device manufacturers now have to provide device drivers not just for different operating systems, but also for different hypervisors.

 To eliminate this problem, the hypervisor model typical integrates a special virtual machine, a service VM, that runs a standardized OS with full hardware access privileges, allowing it to manipulate hardware as if it were native.